-The Grand and Royal Canals and their branches, 390 km in length, are under the remit of Waterways Ireland (WI), a cross-border organisation formed to maintain the inland waterways on the island of Ireland.
-The Grand and Royal traverse Ireland’s Ancient East and Hidden Heartlands.
+The Grand and Royal Canals in Kildare and their branches, are under the remit of Waterways Ireland (WI), a cross-border organisation formed to maintain the inland waterways on the island of Ireland.
+The Grand and Royal traverse Ireland’s Ancient East and lead into Hidden Heartlands.

 Waterways Ireland obtains its Core Funding from both jurisdictions, 85% from the Department of Culture, Heritage and the Gaeltacht (DCHG) in the ROI and 15% from the Department for Infrastructure (DfI) in NI.

-Waterways Ireland also works in partnership with other government departments, agencies and local authorities in obtaining Capital Funding.
-These Capital Funds are spent in the jurisdiction from whence they came and on named major projects, some of them Tourism related.
+Waterways Ireland also works in partnership with other government departments, agencies and local authorities in obtaining Capital Funds.
+These Capital Funds are spent in the jurisdiction from whence they came, on named major projects, some of them Tourism related.

 EU funds through the Department of Transport, Tourism and Sport (DTTAS), Bord Failte and Kildare County Council, are being used to create a cycleway and walkway on the canal bank, to link up with the Greenways to Shannon Harbour on the Grand, to Richmond Harbour on the Royal and to Athy on the Barrow Line.
 This initiative is opening up the canal corridors to thousands of cyclists and walkers, tourists and locals, and is bringing additional opportunities and income into rural communities.

 As well as money for WI staff, admin, pensions and overheads, Core funds are used to carry out regular maintenance, repairs to the canal channel, its banks and its built structures.
 The Grand and the Royal canals, now over 200 years old, require the expertise of skilled workers to keep both the heritage structures and the new structures, in good condition.